 How to Prevent Swimming Pool Electrocutions

 Incidents of pool electrocution are on the rise and can occur anywhere from in the water to metal within five feet of the area, including ladders and handrails.
 In most cases, the electrocution occurs because of faulty bonding, wiring, grounding, or a combination of those areas.
 Pool electrocution accidents not only happen in swimming pools but can occur in spas or hot tubs.
-Safety measures to prevent such accidents are important to safeguard the lives of your loved ones and visitors.
+Safety measures to prevent such accidents are essential to safeguard the lives of your loved ones and visitors.

 Seeking Help After a Pool Electrocution